Arithmetic & Logical Expressions

 **evaluates to the power of two values.

-divalso evaluates to the fraction of two values by dividing them, but always performs an integer division (losing the remainder)
+divalso evaluates to the fraction of two values by dividing them.
+It is provided for Compatibility with Delphi (see below).

 modevaluates to the remainder of two values left over when performing an integer division.

-/ always uses the type of the input values as result type. dividing two integers will always perform an integer division, producing an integer, potentially losing the remainder.
-If one of the two operands is a float, the result will be a float, as well.
+Note that all operators use the type of the input values as result type.
+For example Dividing two integers will always perform an integer division, producing an integer, potentially losing the remainder.
+If one of the two operands is a floating point type, the result will be a float, as well.

 Also note that Oxygene will apply operator precedence (more on that below for combined expressions, according to mathematical rules (